CrunchyData/pgmonitor/exporter/README.md

 ```
 psql -d postgres -c "CREATE EXTENSION pg_stat_statements"
 ```
-Install functions to the specific database you will be monitoring in the cluster

 ### Monitoring Queries File

+Install functions to all databases you will be monitoring in the cluster.
 The queries common to all postgres versions are contained in queries_common.yml.
 Major version specific queries are contained in a relevantly named file.
 Queries for more specialized monitoring are contained in additional files. postgres_exporter only takes a single query file as an argument for custom queries, so cat together the queries necessary into a single file.

 For example, to use just the common queries for PostgreSQL 9.5/9.6 do the following:
 ```